edhowland/minitest-reporters-json_reporter/README.md

 ## Object Summary

-1. status -  Status of the overall test run.
+1. [ ] status of the overall test run.

-    1.1 code - Success, Passed with skipped tests or Failed.
+  1. [ ] code - Success, Passed with skipped tests or Failed.
-    1.2 - color green, yellow or red.
+  2. [ ] color green, yellow or red.

-2. metadata
+2. [ ] metadata

-    2.1 generated_by Class name of the Minitest Reporter.
+  1. [ ] generated_by Class name of the Minitest Reporter.
-    2.2 version - Version of the minitest-reporters-json_reporter gem.
+  2. [ ] version - Version of the minitest-reporters-json_reporter gem.
-    2.3 ruby_version - RUBY_VERSION.
+  3. [ ] ruby_version - RUBY_VERSION.
-    2.4 ruby_patchlevel - RUBY_PATCHLEVEL.
+  4. [ ] ruby_patchlevel - RUBY_PATCHLEVEL.
-    2.5 ruby_platform - RUBY_PLATFORM.
+  5. [ ] ruby_platform - RUBY_PLATFORM.
-    2.6 time - Time of test run in UTC and ISO-8601 format.
+  6. [ ] time - Time of test run in UTC and ISO-8601 format.
-    2.7 options - Options object as constructed by passed options, superclasses and command line args..
+  7. [ ] options - Options object as constructed by passed options, superclasses and command line args.

-        2.7.1 io - The class name of the IO object.
+    1. [ ] io - The class name of the IO object.
 Will be the string 'STDOUT' if equal to $stdout.
-        2.7.2 keys of the options hash, if any. ...
+   2. [ ] keys of the options hash, if any.
-        2.7.3 args Array of arguments passed to the program.
+    3. [ ] args Array of arguments passed to the program.
-          2.7.4 total_count - Total number of tests ran.
+    4. [ ] total_count - Total number of tests ran.

-3. statistics - Contains the total number of runs, the number of assertions, the number of fails, skips and passes.
+3.[ ] statistics - Contains the total number of runs, the number of assertions, the number of fails, skips and passes.
-4. Timings - Including total_seconds, runs_per_second and assertions_per_second in float format
+4.[ ]
+Timings - Including total_seconds, runs_per_second and assertions_per_second in float format
-5. fails - Array of failed or errored tests.
+5.[ ] fails - Array of failed or errored tests.
 Each object herein contains the information of each test, its name, class, error message, number of assertions, the timing and location of the test and the filtered backtrace array if an error type.

-### Optional objects

-If the '--verbose' flag was passed on the command line or the options[:verbose]  = true was passed to the constructor you will get 2 additional objects: skips[] and passes[]

-6. skips[] - Information about the skipped test including its message, number of assertions, the time to run the skip and location.
+6.[ ] skips[] - Information about the skipped test including its message, number of assertions, the time to run the skip and location.
-7. passes[] - Information for all passed test runs including the type, the test name, class, the number of assertions and timing.
+7.[ ] passes[] - Information for all passed test runs including the type, the test name, class, the number of assertions and timing.

 ### Sample output